 |

 If you want to become a phonetician or phonologist, the University of Amsterdam is a good place to start, because phonetics and phonology courses are well integrated into the curriculum at all levels.
-The information written on this page applies to the academic year 2011-2012.
+The information written on this page applies to the academic year 2022-2023.

-If you already have a HBO diploma in logopedie (speech pathology), language or computer science, you can get a BA in Linguistics in two years, basically by following only the second and third years.
+If you already have a HBO diploma in logopedie (speech pathology), language or computer science, you can get a BA in Linguistics in two years, basically by taking only the second and third years.

 Courses at the MA level are taught in English.

-For advice, contact Paul Boersma.
+For advice, contact Paul Boersma or Silke Hamann.

 With a finished BA, you can apply for a Research MA, which will then take two years.
 With a finished MA, a Research MA will take you only one year.

 If you are interested in First or Second Language Acquisition of Speech, Speech Communication, Speech Technology, or Speech Disorders, you are likely to take some of the MA courses mentioned above.
+You can also choose 24 EC of tutorials.
+When choosing judiciously, you can work for almost the full 120 EC on speech-related subjects.

 In the Netherlands, PhD students are regarded more as researchers than as students.
 See the research page.